cosmos/sdk-tutorials/tutorial/build-run.md

 nscli query nameservice whois jack.id --chain-id testchain
 # > {"value":"8.8.8.8","owner":"cosmos1l7k5tdt2qam0zecxrx78yuw447ga54dsmtpk2s","price":[{"denom":"mycoin","amount":"5"}]}

-# Tim buys name from jack
+# Alice buys name from jack
 nscli tx nameservice buy-name jack.id 10mycoin \
-    --from     $(nscli keys show alice -o json | jq -r .address) \
+    --from     $(nscli keys show alice --address) \
     --chain-id testchain
 ```

 ### Congratulations, you have built a Cosmos SDK application!
 This tutorial is now complete.
-[Click here](./README.md) to go back at the beginning.
+If you want to see how to run the same commands using the REST server [click here](./run-rest.md).